sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 RBAC will be enforced centrally in the management framework, so that users accessing the system through varying interfaces will be limited to the same, consistent set of operations and objects depending on their role.
 Users' roles will be mapped using Linux Groups.

-Users and their groups will be managed via Linux tools and paradigms.
+Users and their role (group) assignments may be managed via Linux tools or the NBIs.

 # 3 Design
 ## 3.1 Overview